 Building a Movement Against Line 66

-While we were fighting Enbridge’s Line 61 expansion in Dane County, we were also building a movement to oppose Line 66 up and down the pipeline corridor.
+While we were fighting Enbridge’s Line 61 expansion in Dane County, we were also building a movement to oppose Enbridge’s planned Line 61 “Twin” (Line 66) up and down the pipeline corridor.
 With the Wisconsin chapter of the Sierra Club and other concerned groups, we were one of the founding members of the Wisconsin Safe Energy (WiSE) Alliance, which was established to provide a “big tent” bringing people together around shared concerns about the risks pipelines pose to land and water, crops and livestock, and beloved outdoor places.
-WiSE chapters and partner organizations have educated neighbors, attended Enbridge “open houses” to challenge the company’s misleading statements, and led the effort to pressure the Wisconsin Legislature to ban the use of “eminent domain for private gain.”
+WiSE chapters and partner organizations educated neighbors, attended Enbridge “open houses” to challenge the company’s misleading statements, and led the effort to pressure the Wisconsin Legislature to ban the use of “eminent domain for private gain.”
 This was in response to a Wisconsin state budget amendment that Enbridge had a hand in crafting that made Enbridge eligible to condemn the land of unwilling landowners.
 (See the WiSE series of video interviews with landowners here.)

 Photo credit: 80 Feet Is Enough